teshnizi/ViDa/README.md

 };
 ```

 To generate code for a specific SQL query, first, we define database column names as a set of `Attribute`s.
-Then we define needed nodes and make the tree by connecting nodes to each other.
+Then we define needed nodes and create the tree by connecting nodes to each other.
 After tree definition, we print library inclusion codes, main header, and database loading codes.
 Then we call `.prep()` function for each node.
 This function generates the prerequisite codes (things like variable definition,  hash tables creation, memory allocation, ...).
 Finally, we generate the main body of the code by calling `root.produce(&attributes, tables, &x);` where `tables` is a set of all tables and x is an empty set of strings.
 ## Examples
 In this section, we discuss two TPCH queries: query 6 and query 19.
 You can find SQL codes [here](https://examples.citusdata.com/tpch_queries.html).
 Let's see how does the code work for query 6 first.
 The corresponding tree is: